rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter7/DMDB_BN_CH7.md

 - Besides UPDATE, other possible triggering events are INSERT and DELETE.
 The *OF netWorth* clause in line (2) is optional for UPDATE events and is not permitted for INSERT or DELETE events.
 - The WHEN clause is optional.
 If it is missing, then the action is executed whenever the trigger is awakened.
 - While we showed a single SQL statement as an action, there can be any number of such statements, separated by semicolons and surrounded by BEGIN ...
 END.
-- If we omit the FOR EACH ROW on line (6)
+- If we omit the FOR EACH ROW on line (6) or replace it by the default FOR EACH STATEMENT, then a row-level trigger becomes a statement-level trigger.
+It is executed once whenever a statement of the appropriate type is executed, no matter how many rows it actually affects.
+- In a statement-level trigger, we cannot refer to old and new tuples directly.
+Howevery, any trigger can refer to the relation of old tuples and the relation of new tuples, using declarations such as *OLD TABLE AS OldStuff* and *NEW TABLE AS NewStuff*.